-Some of our advising services have changed with the new format for the fall semester.
-To get all of the details for how your specific school or college will operate, you can check the fall advising spreadsheet where each advising unit has explained how to access their services.
+Some of our advising services have changed with the new format for the spring semester.
+To get all of the details for how your specific school or college will operate, you can check the spring advising spreadsheet where each advising unit has explained how to access their services.

 Advising at CU Denver is more than just scheduling classes.
 It's an ongoing, collaborative partnership designed to help students grow academically, personally, and professionally.
 CU Denver advisors have developed three learning outcomes to help guide this partnership and give students a clear definition of what they can expect to learn as a result of their advising experience.
 Because each student has different needs and strengths, each advising relationship will be different, and some outcomes may bring out greater focus than others throughout the advising experience.